hiddenswitch/Spellsource/README.md

 ### Description

-`metastone` is a simulator for the online collectible card game (CCG) Hearthstone&reg; by Activison Blizzard written in Java.
-It strives to be a useful tool for card value analyzation, deck building and performance evaluation.
-There is also support for custom cards, allowing users to implement their own card inventions and testing them within the simulator engine.
-MetaStone tries to re-implement all game mechanics and rules from the original game as accurately as possible.
+`metastone` was a simulator for the online collectible card game (CCG) Hearthstone&reg; by Activison Blizzard written in Java.
+It strives to be a useful tool for card value analysis, deck building and performance evaluation.
+There is also support for custom cards, allowing users to implement their own card inventions and testing them within the simulator engine. `metastone` tries to re-implement all game mechanics and rules from the original game as accurately as possible.

-The `Spellsource-Server` project adapts `metastone` to fully support hosted, networked gameplay.
+The `Spellsource-Server` project adapts and updates `metastone` to fully support hosted, networked gameplay.
 It features rudimentary matchmaking, collection management and support for game mechanics that persist between matches.
+It currently covers 100% of Hearthstone cards, with a handful of bugs, up to Knights of the Frozen Throne.

 The `Spellsource-Client` project is not yet released, but it backs the game client for this server.
 It is fully animated.